ANZSoilData/def-au-schema-json/docs/ansis-enum.md

 | ls:microrelief-N | Normal gilgai |

+## MicroreliefTypeHummocky

-## Type of hummocky microrelief
+**ANSIS Vocabulary Title:** Type of hummocky microrelief

 **ANSIS Vocabulary Location:** ls:Microrelief-type-hummocky

-Hummocky microrelief is not thought to be associated with the shrink-swell process involved in gilgai microrelief.
+Hummocky microrelief is not thought to be associated with the shrinkswell process involved in gilgai microrelief.

 | ID/JSON Value | Preferred Label |
 | ---------- | --------------- |